wasdwasd0105/limbo_tensor/docs/unlock-pkvm.md

 If everything worked out, reboot to system and it should work, even though "`cat /proc/cmdline`" might still output _"kvm-arm.mode=protected"_

-NOTE: On pixel 8 (Pro/a) you need to be on Android 14 QPR3 or higher or the USB capabilities of the phone will be gone (except on the bootloader/ charging works anytime)
+NOTE: On pixel 8 (Pro/a) you need to be on Android 14 QPR3 or higher or the USB capabilities of the phone will be gone (except on the bootloader/ charging/ adb works anytime)

 If you want to disable pkvm again, run: